marmelab/silex-multifetch/README.md

 ### Removing headers from the response

-You may want to remove `headers` from response for more efficiency.
+You may want to remove `headers` from the response for more efficiency.
 Set the `_headers` parameter to `false` in your query:

 ```
 POST /multi HTTP/1.1